 At Lean Consulting, we work with a host of businesses to recognise computer systems and help recreate human intelligence.
 We help develop and create organisational functions in all areas of AI, Machine Learning & Deep.

-Artificial Intelligence (AI) is technology that allows computer systems to simulate human intelligence.
-AI often mimics cognitive functions that are usually associated with the human mind, such as problem solving, learning and one of the more significant behaviours – self correction.
+Artificial Intelligence (AI) is a technology that allows computer systems to simulate human intelligence.
+AI often mimics cognitive functions that are usually associated with the human mind, such as problem-solving, learning and one of the more significant behaviours – self-correction.
 Examples of AI in our everyday life include spam email filters, voice recognition software (Apples “Siri” and Amazons “Alexa”) and personalisation of social media news feeds.
 A major part of AI is the use of Machine Learning software, whereby robots are taught to learn for themselves and make their own decisions without any kind of human supervision.

 By assimilating with AI, RPA is able to complete more cognitive tasks rather than simple step-by-step processes which require very little thought or decision making.
 AI lets a basic automation transfer into something much more complex by integrating a more ‘human’ response into the workflow.
 Converging AI with RPA will enable your business to automate more complex, end-to-end processes whilst integrating insights into these processes, helping humans work smarter and faster than ever before.